 1. Vertical battery grip

-Fujifilm has offered battery grips for its flagship X-T line of cameras since the beginning.
-I originally didn’t plan on getting one, but when I bought my Fujifilm X-T2, it came with a battery grip.
+Fujifilm has offered battery grips for its flagship X-T line of digital cameras since the beginning.
+I originally didn’t plan on getting one, but when I bought my Fujifilm X-T2, it came with a hand grip.
 I thought about re-selling it, but eventually I started to like the features it had.
+Whenever I buy my next digital camera, I’m pretty sure I’d also consider adding a hand grip.

 Why is it useful?
 Having a battery grip has a number of different advantages.
 The exact features vary by model (I’ll outline that later), but here are a few things I’ve found really useful about having the battery grip for my Fujifilm X-T2: